-If using Stan for the posterior inference, we recommend to start with the default number of posterior draws (4000), and then adjust based on the observed MCSE.
-For simple cases, MCSE with the default number of draws may already be sufficient\footnote{At the time of writing, the \texttt{bridgesampling} package documentation states ``The computation of marginal likelihoods based on bridge sampling requires a lot more posterior draws than usual.
-A good conservative rule of thump is perhaps 10-fold more draws.''}.
+If using \texttt{Stan} for the posterior inference, we recommend starting with the default number of posterior draws (4000), and then adjusting based on the observed MCSE.
+For simple cases, MCSE with the default number of draws may already be sufficient (at the time of writing, the \texttt{bridgesampling} package documentation states ``The computation of marginal likelihoods based on bridge sampling requires a lot more posterior draws than usual.
+A good conservative rule of thumb is perhaps 10-fold more draws'').
 If the estimated MCSE is too high, more posterior draws can be obtained.
-As the variance of the estimator is finite, we may assume in many cases that MCSE halves by quadrupling the number of posterior draws and use that rule to estimate how many posterior draws are required for the desired accuracy.
-If the bound for either numerator or denominator in the bridge sampling equation is far, then even more draws may be required for the desired accuracy \citep{vehtari_pareto_2024}.
+As the variance of the estimator is finite, we may assume in many cases that MCSE halves by quadrupling the number of posterior draws (based on CLT) and use that rule to estimate how many posterior draws are required for the desired precision.
+If the bound for either numerator or denominator in the bridge sampling equation is far, then even more draws may be required for the desired precision \citep{vehtari_pareto_2024}.

-In this example the biggest standard deviation for the log marginal likelihood is 2.5, which in comparing models with no true difference would lead to 10\% of the repeated estimates to be smaller than 1/100 and 10\% to be bigger than 100, corresponding to extreme evidence for either model depending on luck.
-To get a MCSE of 2.5 reduced to around 0.2 would require at least 156 times more posterior draws, that is, more than 600\,000 posterior draws (and might require more if the pre-asymptotic convergence rate is lower due a long tail and very large bound).
+In this example the biggest standard deviation for the log marginal likelihood is 2.5, which in comparing models with no true difference would lead to 10\% of the repeated estimates to be smaller than 1/100 and 10\% to be bigger than 100, corresponding to extreme evidence for either model depending on the specific realization of the Monte Carlo draws.
+To get a MCSE of 2.5 reduced to around 0.2 would require at least 156 times more posterior draws, that is, more than 600\,000 posterior draws (and might require more if the pre-asymptotic convergence rate is lower due to a long tail and very large bound).
 Alternate proposal distributions may also improve the performance.

-We next look at the use of the Pareto-$\hat{k}$ as a further diagnostic.
-Figure \ref{fig:khat_numden_regression} shows the average Pareto-$\hat{k}$ diagnostic using the default number of the tail values (135 given 2000 draws, continuous lines).
-Pareto-$\hat{k}$s for both numerator (yellow) and denominator (blue) are below 0.5 when the number of covariates is less than 21, and thus, in those cases, we could trust MCSE estimates.
+We next look at the use of the Pareto-$\widehat{k}$ as a further diagnostic.
+Figure \ref{fig:khat_numden_regression} shows the average Pareto-$\widehat{k}$ diagnostic using the default number of the tail values (135 given 2000 draws, continuous lines).
+Pareto-$\widehat{k}$'s for both numerator and denominator are below 0.5 when the number of covariates is less than 21, and thus, in those cases, we could trust MCSE estimates.